drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### SAR: Substitution of Anilino N4
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The N-methyl analog of the 4-anilino-quinazoline lead was prepared and proved to have very poor inhibitory activity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/sar-substitution-anilino-n4-c7f36075'><i class='fa fa-play' aria-hidden='true'></i></button>The N-methyl analog of the 4-anilino-quinazoline lead was prepared and proved to have very poor inhibitory activity.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.